conjure-cp/EssenceCatalog-runs/problems/csplib-prob017-RamseyNumbers/descriptive.md

 - Number of models 4
 - Number of solvers 4
 - Number of params 231
-- Number of params (completed) 231
+- Number of params      231 (completed)
+- Number of params      130 (at least one timed out)
-- Number of params (all timed out) 64
+- Number of params       64 (all timed out)
-- Number of params (analysed in this file) 167
+- Number of params      167 (analysed in this file)

 ## Models